MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-initializexamldiagnosticsex.md

 **InitializeXamlDiagnosticsEx** isn't defined in any static library (.lib) yet but can be dynamically loaded from `Windows.UI.Xaml.dll`.

 If calling **InitializeXamlDiagnosticsEx** does not initially return <b>S_OK</b>, subsequent calls may be successful.

+Neither the debugging tool nor the debugged application has to start the Visual Diagnostics messaging session, which its end point name is needed for the `endPointName` parameter, manually, the XAML framework does this automatically on their behalf.

 If the target process is a low IL packaged AppContainer UWP app, you have to allow both DLLs (XamlDiagnostics.dll and the TAP DLL) to be loaded and read by the process by right clicking them > Properties > Security > Edit > Add > type `ALL APPLICATION PACKAGES` in the text box > OK > check `Allow` for `Read & execute` and `Read` > OK > OK.